Deathspike/crunchyroll.js/README.md

 * Episode page scraping with subtitle saving and video streaming.
 * Add ASS support.
 * Add muxing (MP4+ASS=MKV).
+* Add series API to save an entire series rather than per-episode.

 ### Pending Implementation

-* Add series API to save an entire series rather than per-episode.
-* Add batch-mode to queue a bunch of series and do incremental saves.
+* Add batch-mode to queue a bunch of series.
+* Add support for incremental saves; currently just overwriting stuff, bad.
 * Add authentication to the entire stack to support premium content.
 * Add CLI interface with all the options.
 * Enjoy beautiful anime series from disk when internet is down.